-The Minneapolis College Nursing Program accepts applications from those who are beginning their journey in the field of nursing, as well as from licensed practical nurses (LPN) who wish to earn an Associate’s degree and advance their licensure.
+The Minneapolis College Nursing Program is a selective admissions process and accepts applications from those who are beginning their journey in the field of nursing, as well as from licensed practical nurses (LPN) who wish to earn an Associate’s degree and advance their licensure.

 LPNs with unencumbered licenses who are admitted to nursing program are granted 5 credits of advanced standing toward their degree.
 Learn more about each option by reading the admission information and application.

 - April 1 for Fall admission to the Minneapolis College Nursing Program